-Do Speculators Drive Volatility in Futures Prices?
-4
+4 Do Speculators Drive Volatility in Futures Prices?

-Based on the hand-collected data, we aim to further offer a comprehensive answer to an open question in futures trading history: Are speculative activities the main drivers of grain futures price volatility in the early period?
-To answer this, we utilize a more recent empirical method, and model the newly constructed futures returns data and their conditional volatility according to a GARCH(1,1) specification.
-We first discuss the determinants of interwar speculative trading decisions in grain futures markets prior to reporting volatility estimation results.
-510
+Based on the newly collected data, we aim to provide new evidence to an open question in futures trading history, that is, whether the assumed "evil" speculative behaviour is reflected in the origins of modern futures trading.
+To address this question, we utilize a more recent empirical method, and model the newly constructed futures returns data and their conditional volatility according to a GARCH(1,1) specification.
+Prior to reporting volatility estimation results, we first discuss and analyse the determinants of interwar speculative trading decisions in grain futures markets.

-Drivers of Interwar Speculative Behaviour 4.1
+4.1 Drivers of Interwar Speculative Behaviour

 Traditionally, there are two views of speculators' behaviour in futures markets.
 According to Keynes (1923), speculators "irrationally" anticipate market prices and engage in futures trading activities - they buy when prices are high and sell when prices are low - which destabilizes commodity markets and prices and contributes to increasing price volatility.
-515 In contrast, Friedman (1953) argues that speculators are "rational" traders who stabilize futures markets - they buy when prices are low and sell when prices are high thus limiting price volatility.
-Stated somewhat differently, traders who purchase futures (i.e., take the "long" side of the contract) following price increases or sell futures (i.e., are on the "short" side of the contract) following price declines may be momentum traders, trend followers or 520 feedback traders.
-In contrast, traders who buy (sell) following price decreases (increases) may be contrarians.
+In contrast, Friedman (1953) argues that speculators are "rational" traders who stabilize futures markets - they buy when prices are low and sell when prices are high thus limiting price volatility.
+Stated somewhat differently, traders who purchase futures (i.e., take the "long" side of the contract) following price increases or sell futures (i.e., are on the "short" side of the contract) following price declines may be momentum traders, trend followers or feedback traders.
+In contrast, traders who buy (sell) following price decreases (increases)